brad72287/climgur-cle-gem/README.md

 # CLImgur

-CLImgur is a command line tool that will fetch the current most popular pictures on http:/.www.imgur.com and display them in ASCII using the asciiart gem (https://github.com/nodanaonlyzuul/asciiart).
+CLImgur is a command line tool that will fetch the current most popular pictures on http://www.imgur.com and display them in ASCII using the asciiart gem (https://github.com/nodanaonlyzuul/asciiart).

 ## Installation

-Note: CLImgur required the ImageMagick library to be installed or it won't work.
+Note: CLImgur requires the ImageMagick library to be installed or it won't work.
 You can get ImageMagick from imagemagick.org

 Add this line to your application's Gemfile: